SpagetCoder/Spatial-measures-of-TILs-maps-heterogeneity-to-predict-cancer-survival/README.md

 However if the authors are not happy about me posting their code here, please contanct me and i will make appropiate changes to the repository.

 Results are presented in the folder called "Results", each folder hold 3 excel files - one for spatial Chaos method, one for GLCM method and one for Affinity Propagation.
+This data was then used to construct Kaplan Meier curves, as well calcualting the values of HR, RMST and p value.
 More details about the program as well as the results disscusion can be found in the thesis pdf file located under the "Thesis" folder